Graphic Source: HubSpot

 In order to drive traffic to your blog, so it can drive leads, you need to promote it on your web page and in other marketing efforts.
 Your blog needs to be an extension of your web page, and the two must be consistent with each other.
 Offering subscription can help build a readership, but the readership will not materialize without quality content published on a consistent basis.
 Create a publishing schedule and stick to it.Paid Ad versus Organic Search

 We all know from our own time using search engines that we rarely go to the second page of results.
 But paying to land at the top of the search heap, be it your blog or your community’s website, may not be the way to go.
 According to Forrester Research, 54% of adults are more likely to discover a website through an organic search versus a paid ad.
 How does that translate for you?

-Your blog’s content is being indexed by the search engines constantly.
+Your blog’s unique content is being indexed by the search engines constantly.
 Those indexes are being used to provide those organic results to your potential tenants.
 Look at your content and make it relevant and consistent with quality links.

 By being consistent between your web page and blog, you assist your placement in organic searches.
 It’s also important to use keywords within your content that would be logic search terms for your potential tenants.
 By keeping your links current and using relevant keywords and consistency across your Internet and social media presence, you will make it easier for the search engines to find you and promote you on their organic searches.

 Using a blog to drive traffic to your web page and ultimately, your community is definitely the goal of your inbound marketing.
 However, without a call to action (CTA), even the best content can’t generate leads.
 According to HubSpot, during a study conducted over 12 months, they found that targeted CTAs were 42% more effective than an untargeted CTA.